creasico/laravel-nusa/README.md

        ],
    ];
    ```

+In term of extending `Address` model, please a look at `creasi.nusa.addressable` config if you wanna use your own implementation of `Address` model.

 ### Notes
 As of now, only `connection` name and `table` names are available to customize, also we only test it using `sqlite` driver.
 Let us know if you had any issue using another database drivers.